dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 dbt sl export
 ```

-You can also use the following command to run any Export defined for the Saved Query and materialize the table or view in your development environment:
+You can also use the following command to run any Export defined for the saved query and materialize the table or view in your development environment:

 ```bash
 dbt sl export --saved-query sq_name